-LED lights are the most cost effective and energy efficient light bulbs on the market, making them a great option for pubs and bars.
+LED lights are the most cost effective and energy efficient light bulbs on the market, making them a great option for restaurants.
 LED lights now come in a range of options, including filament bulbs, so you can still create great lighting in your venue.